-The practice's consent policy included information about the Mental Capacity Act 2005.
-The team understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
-The policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
+The practice's consent policy referred briefly to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
 Staff were aware of the need to consider this when treating young people under 16 years of age.
-We saw the consent policy did not contain information about Power of Attorney, best interest decisions or mental capacity assessments.
-The provider assured us the policy would be amended to include this information.
+The policy did not make reference to the Mental Capacity Act 2005 or best interest decisions.
+There was a poster in reception which showed the flow chart for assessing mental capacity and making best interest decisions, although this information was not in the consent policy.